Saudi forces say they have captured leader of Yemen branch of Islamic State

 “The operation is considered a significant blow to the terrorist group Daesh (Islamic State), especially in Yemen,” the coalition said.

+A U.S. official, speaking on condition of anonymity, said the United States had provided support for the operation, but did not give any additional details.

+“We applaud worldwide efforts to continue the fight against ISIS branches and networks,” a U.S. military statement said.

-The Western-backed, Sunni Muslim coalition led by Saudi Arabia and the United Arab Emirates intervened in Yemen since 2015 to try to restore a government ousted from power in the capital Sanaa by the Iran-aligned Houthi movement.
+The Western-backed, Sunni Muslim coalition led by Saudi Arabia and the United Arab Emirates has been fighting in Yemen since 2015 to restore a government ousted from power in the capital Sanaa by the Iran-aligned Houthi movement.

 The coalition has also been battling militant groups such as the Yemeni branch of Al Qaeda, known as Al Qaeda in the Arabian Peninsula (AQAP).
 The United States has carried out drone strikes in recent years against suspected AQAP members in Yemen.